 Nine times out of ten when a clock has stopped or is losing time it's just the battery!

 If you buy and use a full strength, powerful, new alkaline battery in your clock, it should operate perfectly.

 If you grab a battery from “the back of the kitchen drawer” please consider whether the battery has enough power to drive a larger clock properly.
-If a clock is losing time or stopping this is nearly always an issue with the battery.

 Fact – Quartz movements are simple and very reliable.

 Fact – Nearly all slow or stopped clocks are caused by underperforming batteries.

 Fact – Batteries in alarm clocks and small wall clocks will last much longer because they use a lot less power, but weak batteries can still cause issues.

 Fact – Batteries in larger clocks wear out more quickly as the bigger, heavier hands require more power to turn.

 Fact – Batteries in larger clocks need to be full strength.

 Fact – A weak battery may operate a small alarm clock, TV remote control, radio or torch, but may cause a large wall clock to stop or lose time.